blue-yonder/tsfresh/docs/text/how_to_add_custom_feature.rst

     *2.* combiner

-The difference lays in the number of calculated features fir a singular time series.
+The difference lays in the number of calculated features for a singular time series.
-Rhe feature_calculator returns either one (*1.*) or multiple features (*2.*).
+The feature_calculator returns either one (*1.*) or multiple features (*2.*).
 So if you want to add a singular feature stick with *1.*, the simple feature calculator class.
 If it is beneficial to calculate multiples features at the same time (to e.g. perform auxiliary calculations only once for all features), stick with type *2.*.